What is genital herpes?

 General symptoms for a baby born with herpes (received through a vaginal delivery) may include ulcers on the face, body, and genitals.
 Babies who are born with genital herpes can develop very severe complications and experience:

 Your doctor can typically diagnose a herpes infection by a visual examination of the herpes sores.
-Although they are not always necessary, your doctor may confirm their diagnosis through a laboratory test.
+Although they aren’t always necessary, your doctor may confirm their diagnosis through laboratory tests.

-Treatment can reduce the outbreaks, but it cannot cure you of the herpes simplex viruses.
+Treatment can reduce the outbreaks, but it can’t cure you of the herpes simplex viruses.